-As you can see, preparing your LinkedIn profile for your first engagement post is not an easy task.
+As you can see, preparing your winning LinkedIn profile for your first engagement post is not an easy task.
 But the essence is simple – you have to create valuable content, add more people manually, and optimize your profile.

 I spend 6 months before my very first engagement post.
 It’s not that long considering I’ve never posted meaningful content on LinkedIn before.

 It doesn’t have to take that long for you but make sure to spend some time warming up your audience and giving away before asking.